Human rights in Bahrain: Women and children

-Ghada Jamsheer, the most prominent women's rights activist in Bahrain has called the government's reforms "artificial and marginal".
+Ghada Jamsheer, one of the most prominent women's rights activist in Bahrain has called the government's reforms "artificial and marginal".
 In a statement in December 2006 she said:

+In 2017, a British mum got jailed in Bahrain after her 'violent husband accused her of adultery.’
+Hannah James was thrown behind bars after her husband claimed she had cheated on him.

+In recent years, feminist activism has gained prominence in online discussions and social media platforms.
+Users have utilized these spaces to raise awareness about gender-based violence and advocate for women’s rights.
+In August 2021, social media campaigns emerged demanding the right for Bahraini women to pass their citizenship to their children.
+Similarly, in September 2021, Twitter users highlighted the difficulties women face when seeking divorce due to the rigid nature of Islamic Sharia courts.

 Women in the 2011 crackdown

 Bahraini human rights groups say "hundreds of women have been detained" in recent weeks prior to 30 May 2011, "the first time in the wave of protests sweeping the Arab world that large groups of women have been targeted".

 Child rights

 In March 2021, Human Rights Watch and Bahrain Institute for Rights and Democracy claimed that children aged between 11 and 17 were being held by Bahrain police over protest-related cases since mid-February 2020.
 The children were unnecessarily detained during the 10th anniversary of the 2011 pro-democracy uprising.
 The groups claimed that the children were beaten and threatened with rape and electric shocks by the Bahraini security forces.
 A 13-year-old child was hit on his head, while the police continued with the threats to rape him, give him electric shocks from a car battery, and beat his genitals.
 Prosecutors and police barred the parents and lawyers of children from being present during the interrogations as children were terrorized into confessing.

 A 15-year-old boy, Hussein Sayed Taher, was arbitrarily arrested at the age of 12 and sentenced to 8 years in prison.
 He went on a hunger strike in August 2021 as he was being ill-treated by Bahraini authorities.

 On 7 February 2022, the Human Rights Watch and Bahrain Institute for Rights and Democracy (BIRD) said that the Bahrain authorities detained six children, aged 14 and 15, without any written justification.
 They were being held in a child welfare facility.
 The authorities denied the parents’ requests to visit their children and to be present during their interrogations.
 The children's alleged offences occurred in December 2020 or January 2021, when they were 13 and 14.
 The Office of the Public Prosecution alleged that the boys damaged a car near a police station by throwing Molotov cocktails.